 I know, I know.
 Travel insurance isn’t the most fun part about leaving the country.
 It’s not as fun as flipping through your passport, getting all your questions answered or thinking about what countries you’ll visit.
 But it is pretty important to have, just in case.
 Looking up pictures of your future travels is way more fun than reading through insurance documents, but you can’t really have a safe trip without travel insurance.
-After all, what would happen if you lost your passport, there was a natural disaster, or you need to make a visit to the doctor while living abroad?
+What would happen if you lost your passport or you need to make a visit to the doctor while living abroad?

 Plus, it helps you save money here and while abroad, and gives you a “just in case” plan.
 Even if you don’t injure yourself, having an ISIC card covers for things like baggage delays and lost passports…and it gives you discounts all over the world.

 - So, What Is An ISIC Card + Why Do I Need It?